Skip to main content

 • Create branches: Necessary to see all the content that will be copied into the new branch.

-• Merge branches: Necessary to see all the content that will be merged into the main branch.
+• Merge branches: Necessary to see all the content that will be merged into the master branch.

 • Manage tasks: Necessary to see all the content that can be translated, which is essential for task managers.